azuline/repertoire/docs/start/installation.rst

    $ cd repertoire/backend/
    $ poetry install --no-dev # Install the backend.
    $ poetry shell            # Activate the Poetry virtual environment.
+                             # This command needs to be run in each new shell
+                             # to access the `repertoire` command.
    $ cp .env.sample .env
    $ nano .env               # Set `DATA_PATH`.
    $ repertoire config       # Configure the backend.